 Redwood Fast Facts

-- The highest elevation found in Redwood is 3,170 feet on Coyote Peak
+Redwood’s lowest point is 0 feet at the Pacific Ocean.
+The highest point in Redwood is 3,170 feet on Coyote Peak.

-- There is no entrance fee for Redwood National Park, but the California State Park areas have various fees
+There is no entrance fee for Redwood National Park, but the California State Park areas have various day-use fees.

 Where is Redwood National Park?

-Redwood National and State Parks runs down a stretch of the northern California coast.
+Redwood National and State Parks runs down a stretch of the northern California coast, beginning just south of the Oregon state line.
 Crescent City is the hub for the park’s areas and activities.
 Further directions and maps can be found at Getting to Redwood.